 What’s new for 2017?

 The BMW X3 remains relatively unchanged for 2017.
-I gets a few technology updates, and the options list gets bolstered.
+It gets a few technology updates, and the options list gets bolstered.

 Standard X3 features

 Stepping inside the X3 reveals a comfortable, somewhat lavish and contemporary cabin.
-Materials are first class, the fit and finish is tight and the there’s plenty of soft-touch surfaces throughout.
+Materials are first class, the fit and finish are tight and there’s plenty of soft-touch surfaces throughout.
 The cabin is driver-focused with the displays aimed toward the driver.

-The front seats are comfy for longer trips, and there’s ample head and legroom for taller adults.
+The front seats are comfy for longer trips, and there are ample head and leg room for taller adults.
 Back-seat passengers have enough room to be comfortable and there is room for 3 adult passengers out back.
-A pass-through is standard, while the 40/20/40 rear seat configuration makes it easier to fold seat backs.
+A pass-through is standard, while the 40/20/40 rear seat configuration makes it easier to fold seatbacks.

 Engine and fuel mileage specs